freenandes/freenandes.github.io/README.md

-# My website
+# PMCF.XYZ

-This is my first attempt to make a website with [Astro](https://astro.build).
+Hi!
+I’m Pedro, and this is my personal website.
+It's where I show myself as a product designer.

+You can access it here [pmcf.xyz](https://www.pmcf.xyz)

+Thank you for your time!
+Cheers!